KBi1/Data_Projects/UK_Temperature_Forecasting/README.md

 ## Data Cleaning and Preparation

 ### Removing Missing Values
-The dataset contains some rows where the temperature is not recorded.
-These have to be removed because missing values can distort averages, mislead the model, and reduce the reliability of the trends.
+Some rows in the dataset don’t have a temperature recorded.
+We need to remove these because missing values can cause several problems:

+* **Wrong averages**: Calculating averages with missing values can give results that aren’t accurate.
+* **Model confusion**: Many models cannot work with missing data and may give errors or poor predictions.
+* **Unreliable trends**: Missing values can make graphs and trends look misleading.
+* **Data consistency**: Removing incomplete rows ensures all remaining data is complete, making analysis more trustworthy.

 ```python
 df = df.dropna(subset=['AverageTemperature'])